PapaCharlie9/insane-limits/README.md

   _(float)_ - interval in seconds between say messages.
 Default value is 0.05, which is 50 milli-seconds

   > The point of this setting is to avoid spam, but you should not set this value too large.
 Ideally it should be between 0 and 1 second.

+0. **update_interval**

+  _(float)_ - interval in seconds between updates to certain player and server properties

+  > In order to avoid lagging your Procon client or layer, certain values like plugin.IsSquadLocked and server.FriendlyFire are only updated every update_interval seconds, which must be 60 or more.

 0. **auto_hide_sections**